 Mathematics is the means by which we observe and make sense of our world.
-In this subject, students learn to understand, explain, predict and represent events, make informed choices and tackle everyday problems.
+In this subject, students learn to explain, predict and represent events and tackle everyday problems.
 Mathematics is of central importance to modern society.
 It is key to jobs in our digital economy and critical to science, technology, finance and engineering.
 Mathematics is necessary for any employment or independent life and we encourage our children to recognise this.

-We aim to prepare children for the next stage of their education and lay the foundations for successful lives after school.
-We recognise the importance of preparing children for the jobs of tomorrow, which will require greater mathematical skills than in the past, including thinking mathematically in order to use technology that as yet doesn't even exist.
+At Parkfield we aim not only to prepare our children for the next stage of their education, but also to lay the foundations for successful lives after school.
+Our aim is to prepare our children for the jobs of tomorrow, which will require greater mathematical skills than in the past, including thinking mathematically in order to use technology that doesn't yet exist.

-Our teaching aims are aligned with those of the National Curriculum: fluency, reasoning and problem solving - both in the mathematics lesson and across the curriculum.
-We place strong focus on the acquisition of basic number facts and fluency in arithmetic procedures, alongside developing conceptual understanding enabling pupils to solve increasingly complex problems in maths, across the curriculum and later in the workplace and life in general.
+The aims of our maths teaching at Parkfield Community School are aligned with the aims of the National Curriculum: fluency, reasoning and problem solving - both in the mathematics lesson and across the curriculum.
+We recognise that pupils need to learn basic number facts and acquire fluency in procedures, alongside developing conceptual understanding if they are to be able to solve increasingly complex problems in life and later in the workplace.

-We teach for mastery, this means that all children are taught one set of mathematical concepts and the big ideas in mathematics.
+At Parkfield we teach for mastery, this means that all children are taught one set of mathematical concepts and the big ideas in mathematics.
 Lessons are carefully crafted in order to allow all pupils to access these concepts and ideas and explore the rich connections between them.
-We have high expectations of our pupils and strive to make the mathematics curriculum accessible to all, providing different tools to scaffold learning and questions to challenge deeper thinking.
-Pupils across a year group will move through the programmes of study at broadly the same pace.
+We have high expectations of our pupils and strive to make the mathematics curriculum accessible to all.
+Pupils will move through the programme of study at broadly the same pace.
 We recognise that all children need a deep understanding of the mathematics they are learning in order that future learning is built upon firm foundations.
-Learning from colleagues in Shanghai and Singapore, we have adopted same day 'keep up/catch up' sessions and additional practice to prevent children falling behind.
+Learning from colleagues in Shanghai and Singapore, we have adopted same day 'catch up' sessions and additional practice to prevent children falling behind.

-At Parkfield Community School we believe everyone is capable of learning mathematics, given sufficient time, good teaching, appropriate resources and effort.
+We recognise the importance of developing a 'growth mindset'.
+At Parkfield we believe everyone is capable of learning mathematics, given sufficient time, good teaching, appropriate resources and effort.
 (See footnote i) for the principles of a growth mindset.)
-We aim to build resilience in pupils to ensure all pupils leave us with sound mathematical skills, which will enable them to realise their potential wherever they live and whatever their background.
+We aim to ensure all pupils leave us with sound mathematical skills, which will enable them to realise their potential wherever they live and whatever their background.

-Aspects of mathematics teaching at Parkfield Community School:
+Aspects of mathematics teaching at Parkfield:

-- > A coherent journey through the curriculum is planned (learning in small daily steps, which might be broken down further for some children); - > Learning of new concepts is through a concrete pictorial abstract approach for all year groups;

-- Carefully chosen representations in lessons expose the structure of the mathematics and based upon sound subject knowledge, teachers plan to explore difficult points in order to develop deep understanding of concepts; - > Children are taught to think mathematically and reason logically looking for patterns and relationships; - > Communication precise mathematical language is used in oral/written explanations; - > Adults use skilful questioning to reveal, probe and address misconceptions; - Variation is used to explore the essential features of concepts and non-examples are used to avoid/address misconceptions; - > Mathematical skills are practised, applied and assessed across the curriculum; - > A mathematically rich environment supports learning; - > Fluency and flexibility are developed in every lesson (inc looking at relationships and making connections); - Teaching is responsive ensuring that children grasping concepts rapidly are challenged to explain their ideas, using increasingly complex and refined mathematical reasoning, which proves they understand the underlying structure.
-Diagrams/sketches/tables reveal the level of understanding.
-Activities and questions used encourage generalisations to be made.
-Pupils are further challenged through a range of rich and sophisticated problems; - Skilful assessment identifies children who are struggling to grasp concepts leading to teacher-led guided groups, rapid (usually same day) interventions with qualified teachers, bespoke homework, parental involvement and if required, structured interventions.
+- A coherent journey through the curriculum is planned (learning in small steps daily); - Learning is through a concrete pictorial abstract approach; - Teachers carefully choose representations which expose the structure of the mathematics and plan to address difficult points in order to develop deep understanding of concepts; - ➤ Children are taught to think mathematically and reason logically looking for patterns and relationships; - > Communication precise mathematical language is used in oral/written explanations; - Adults use skilful questioning to reveal, probe and address misconceptions; - Variation is used to explore the essential features of concepts; - Mathematical skills are practised, applied and assessed across the curriculum; - A mathematically rich environment supports learning; - > Fluency and flexibility are developed in every lesson (inc looking at relationships and making connections); - > Children grasping a concept rapidly will be challenged through rich and sophisticated problems; - Skilful assessment identifies children who are struggling to grasp concepts leading to guided groups and catch up sessions with qualified teachers, and if required, structured interventions.